 Safety is our #1 priority, and while we want to push students’ comfort zones, in the end, we always want to make sure the students feel comfortable as that is the most important element to allowing successful learning to happen.
 Find more information regarding the Homestays and Community Service Projects.

 2. Spanish Language Instruction

 Your group will participate in Spanish language instruction typically lasting 2-4 hours a day.
-A placement test will be giving to the students during orientation and based on the results of the assessment, students will be divided into small groups based on their level of the Spanish language.
+A placement test will be given to the students during orientation and based on the results of the assessment, students will be divided into small groups based on their level of the Spanish language.
 For convenience, private Spanish instructors will come to the homestay community to instruct the students.

 Students will learn and practice both written and oral language skills by walking through grammar and vocabulary lessons.
 They will be given time each evening to complete assigned homework.
 Many of the homework assignments will be interactive, encouraging students to engage in conversation and observe their homestay families during their daily lives.
 There is no more powerful way to learn a language than to be immersed within it.